SPECIAL EDITION OF THE KIRKLAND RESEARCH PROGRAM FOR CANDIDATES FROM BELARUS!!!

 What are the financial conditions of the Program?

-The Program organizers offer the scholarships of approx. PLN 1,800 x 9 months.
-Additionally, the following costs are covered: educational fees, accommodation in Poland, insurance, travel to and from Poland.
+The Program offers a stipend of 2000 PLN x 9 months.
+In addition, the following costs are covered: educational fees, accommodation in Poland, insurance, travel to and from Poland.

 How does the selection process look like?

-Stage 1 – formal assessment of applications (checking if all candidates meet the eligibility criteria)
+Stage I – formal evaluation of applications (checking whether all candidates meet the required formal criteria)

-Stage 2 – substantive assessment of application (experts from such fields as: economics, law, political science, social science, etc. assess the documents sent by a given candidate; what is especially important is the program of study.
-The candidates that have been positively evaluated are invited for the interviews.
-The persons who qualified to the 3rd stage are informed thereof via e-mail in the second half of March.
+Stage II – substantive evaluation of applications (experts in fields such as economics, law, political science, social science, etc. evaluate the documents submitted by the candidate [the project statement is of particular importance]).
+Successfully evaluated candidates are invited for interviews.
+Those invited to the third stage will be notified by email in the second half of March.

-Stage 3 – interviews (organized in the Embassy of the Republic of Poland in the majority of countries listed in the announcement).
-The interviews are set usually in April.
+Stage III – interviews (are organized online or at diplomatic missions of the Republic of Poland in most countries listed in the announcement, usually in April).

-The information on the final results of the selection process is sent via e-mail in June.
+Information about the final results of the competition is sent by e-mail in June.

 How should I fill out the application form on-line?

-The application form does not need to be filled out in whole at one time.
-It is possible to do it in several phases by saving and supplementing the draft version:
+The application form does not have to be filled out in full right away.
+You can do it in several stages, saving and completing draft versions:

-- save the draft (you should write down a special code that will allow you to re-open the draft version later)
+– you save the draft version (make a note of the special code that will allow you to reopen the draft version)

-- in order to supplement your data, open the draft version and edit the form
+– in order to complete the data you open the draft version and edit the form further